starcat-io/hackeeg-shield/README.md

 system-on-a-chip that includes all commonly-required features for extracranial electroencephalogram (EEG) and electrocardiography (ECG) applications.

+This board is currently available in the [HackEEG CrowdSupply crowdfunding campaign](https://www.crowdsupply.com/starcat/hackeeg/).
+You can buy one or more of the boards by backing the campaign.
+Here's more about the [HackEEG product](http://starcat.io/hackeeg-shield).

 ![Picture of the HackEEG board](https://raw.githubusercontent.com/adamfeuer/hackeeg-shield/master/hackeeg-shield.jpg)

-This board has been tested and works.
+This board has been tested, works, and is in use in major research labs in the US and Europe.
 Design files for two connector boards are included:

   * connector-8: this has 9 [DIN 42-802](https://en.wikipedia.org/wiki/EEG_DIN_connector)